-- 1. Pay the \$100 housing application/damage fee.
+- 1. Complete your housing application online or mail in a paper copy of the application to the Office of Student Life. - 2.
+Pay the \$100 housing application/damage fee.
 This payment does not reserve the room for the semester but is necessary in order to obtain a room.
 The housing application/damage fee is only paid once unless there are fines/charges and is refundable if there are no charges during residency.
-The fee is refundable up to ten days prior to the move-in date. - 2.
-Make full payment and/or utilize financial aid/scholarship monies to cover the cost for the living area that you desire.
-Rooms are secured based on full payment, along with the \$100 housing application/damage fee.
-Due to the limited number of rooms available, rooms are secured on a first full payment basis. - 3.
-All payments should be made to ATTN: Business Office, Southern Arkansas University Tech, Post Office Box 3499, Camden, Arkansas 71711-1599.
+The fee is refundable up to ten days prior to the move-in date. - 3.
+Complete your FAFSA application for the upcoming academic year. - 4.
+Complete your semester schedule with your Academic Advisor (must be enrolled in 9 hours or more). - 5.
+Contact the business office to make payment arrangements in full and choose your housing meal plan.
+Full payment can be made by utilizing financial aid/scholarship monies to cover the cost for your living area that you desire.
+Rooms are secured based on full payment along with the \$100 housing application/damage fee.
+Due to the limited number of rooms available, rooms are secured on a first full payment basis.
+The business office contact information is listed below.

+Southern Arkansas University Tech; ATTN: Business Office; P.O.
+Box 3499, Camden, Arkansas 71711-1599.
+Phone: (870) 574-4503 or (870) 574-4508